davosmith/moodle-uploadpdf/README.txt

 * Click on 'Generate Response' to create a new PDF with all your annotations present (that the student will be able to access).

+* You can view the comments you have made on a student's previous submission by chosing that assignment from the drop-down list on the page.

 * Add any feedback / grades to the usual form and save them.

+* Note: If you have a problem with the new javascript based page navigation (added on 22 Nov 2009) or prefer having the list of pages to view, then change the setting in 'uploadpdf_config.php'.
+Note: the javascript method preloads pages to reduce the delay when changing from one page to the next (and probably reduces server load if you do a lot of switching back and forth between pages).

 ==Edit Templates==